dntsk/extdns/README.md

 | -------------- | ------ | ----------- |
 | CloudFlare DNS | Beta   |             |

-## Running ExternalDNS:
+## Running ExternalDNS

+To run your ExtDNS you just need to spinup container with needed environment variables and set labels to your docker container.

-Use `docker-compose.yml` as an example to run your copy of ExtDNS.
+Use `docker-compose.yml` as an example.

 ## Environment variables